openphacts/ops-search/README.md

 ## Running

-After modifying the [configuration](#Configuration), simply run:

-    python3 populate_elasticsearch.py

-You can specify an alternative config file as an argument:
+To run using the [configuration](#Configuration) in `example.yaml`, do:

-    python3 populate_elasticsearch.py openphacts.yaml
+    python3 populate_elasticsearch.py example.yaml

 ## Configuration

-You need to modify [config.yaml](config.yaml) to configure the ElasticSearch data loading.
-The configuration file is read from the current directory when running the script.
+You need to create a config file similar to [example.yaml](example.yaml) to configure the ElasticSearch data loading.

+A description of each element of the configuraton follows below:

 ### ElasticSearch